malda-protocol/malda-lending/docs/src/src/blacklister/Blacklister.sol/contract.Blacklister.md

 ### unblacklist

-Remove an address from blacklist by index
+Removes a user from the blacklist (onlyOwner).

 ```solidity